ktoso/rx-wiki/How-To-Use.md

         { println "--- Error ---\n" + it.getMessage()})
 ```

-See more information on [[Error Handling|ErrorHandling-Operators]] including functions such as `onErrorResumeNext()` which allows providing default sequences to continue with in event of error.
+See [[Error Handling|ErrorHandling-Operators]] for more information on specialized error handling techniques in RxJava, including methods like `onErrorResumeNext()` which allows sequences to continue with fallbacks in the event of error.